 Port Haywood is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Port Haywood is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Port Haywood who work in architecture and engineering (12.83%), sales jobs (12.70%), and healthcare (12.20%).

-A relatively large number of people in Port Haywood telecommute to their jobs.
-Overall, about 17.75% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 17.75% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Another notable thing is that Port Haywood is a major vacation destination.
 Much of the town’s population is seasonal: many people own second homes and only live there part-time, during the vacation season.
 The effect on the local economy is that many of the businesses are dependent on tourist dollars, and may operate only during the high season.
 As the vacation season ends, Port Haywood’s population drops significantly, such that year-round residents will notice that the city is a much quieter place to live.

-Port Haywood is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Port Haywood is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The education level of Port Haywood citizens is substantially higher than the typical US community, as 33.43% of adults in Port Haywood have at least a bachelor's degree.
+The overall education level of Port Haywood citizens is substantially higher than the typical US community, as 33.43% of adults in Port Haywood have at least a bachelor's degree, and the average American community has 21.84%.

 The per capita income in Port Haywood in 2022 was $48,545, which is wealthy relative to Virginia and the nation.
 This equates to an annual income of $194,180 for a family of four.
 However, Port Haywood contains both very wealthy and poor people as well.